 Introduction

-One of the most interesting aspects of being a counselor is developing own theoretical orientation.
+One of the most interesting aspects of being a counselor is developing my own theoretical orientation.
 There are multiple types of therapy used in counseling, ranging from psychodynamic therapy to feminist therapy.
 However, as a school counselor, I will use a mix of different therapies, which is often referred to as eclectic.
-For instance, depending on the situation, I may use a of solution-focused brief therapy (SFBT), cognitive behavioral therapy (CBT), and person-centered therapy.
-However, I will solution-focused therapy.
-I will also discuss my view of human nature, the way I view people’s problems, my view of how people change, and my theory in practice. describe in detail the role of the counselor (myself).
+For instance, depending on the situation, I may use a combination of solution-focused brief therapy (SFBT), cognitive behavioral therapy (CBT), and person-centered therapy.
+However, I will primarily use solution-focused therapy.
+In this paper, I will also discuss my view of human nature, the way I view people’s problems, my view of how people change, and my theory in practice.
+Further, I will describe, in detail, the role of the counselor (myself).

 View of Human Nature

-My view of human nature is that people are born innately good follow more of a humanistic psychology approach.
-I that one’s environment plays a large role in determining their personality and to the issues that surround them. that people are socialized to react in certain ways to problems that present themselves in their lives. to adversity helps determine how to help the person in counseling.
-I also believe that one’s environment strongly affects them grow up and affects their overall mental functioning, which is shown by to changes in their environment.
-For example, if a child is raised in an environment where showing their emotions is negative, they often will not understand how to properly show emotions. often throughout my sessions in the school with children.
-Another example of how one’s environment can affect their overall mental health is how react to major life changes, moving to college.
+My view of human nature is that people are born innately good, following more of a humanistic psychology approach.
+I believe that one’s environment plays a large role in determining their personality and their reactions to the issues that surround them.
+It is my belief that people are socialized to react in certain ways to problems that present themselves in their lives.
+An individual’s response to adversity helps determine how to help the person in counseling.
+I also believe that one’s environment strongly affects them in growing up and affects their overall mental functioning, which is shown by an individual’s response to changes in their environment.
+For example, if a child is raised in an environment where showing their emotions is considered to be negative, they often will not understand how and where to properly show emotions.
+I see this often throughout my sessions in the school with children.
+Another example of how one’s environment can affect their overall mental health is how they react to major life changes, such as moving to college.

 My view of human nature is most similar to Person-Centered Therapy.
 Carl Rogers believed that if a counselor could get to the core of a person, they would find a positive center.
 Rogers believed that the client themselves had the power to grow in counseling through their trust in the therapeutic relationship.
-The therapist creates this relationship : congruence, unconditional positive regard, and accurate empathic understanding.
+The therapist creates this relationship in three ways: congruence, unconditional positive regard, and accurate empathic understanding.
 Building a positive relationship helps the client develop positive relationships with others around them and helps them understand their own world (Corey, 2013).
 I agree with Rogers because I think building a healthy, positive relationship with the student is essential to my sessions and helps the children trust me with what is going on in their lives.
-The role of the counselor in these is to build that trust so that the can start working alongside the counselor to resolve their struggles.
+The role of the counselor in these situations is to build that trust so that the student can start working alongside the counselor to resolve their struggles.

 The Nature of Problem